AlbanESIEE/BPA-DE2--Digital-Electronics-/lab1-blink_arduino/test/README.md

 ### Additional comments
-1. In this part, you will find the simulation that I did on [tinkercad](https://www.tinkercad.com/things/2sn0hOOQTmw-start-simulating/editel?lessonid=EHD2303J3YPUS5Z&projectid=OT2JZ1PL20FZRMO&collectionid=undefined&sharecode=D2L9wMkQyfJz_Y5SIL3fVYiO3MtQYJY7FO_ZcHH1aUc) (by clicking on the link you can access to my simulation online, because I think that ```git```doesn't support videos).
+1. In this part, you will find the simulation that I did on [tinkercad](https://www.tinkercad.com/things/2sn0hOOQTmw-start-simulating/editel?lessonid=EHD2303J3YPUS5Z&projectid=OT2JZ1PL20FZRMO&collectionid=undefined&sharecode=D2L9wMkQyfJz_Y5SIL3fVYiO3MtQYJY7FO_ZcHH1aUc) (there is also a video, you can see below).

 https://user-images.githubusercontent.com/114081879/191607787-015a3b2f-c630-4eba-a618-275412de9f4e.mov